‘The Devil You Don’t’ – A beta reader’s view

 Like flicking a switch, I launched into the well-worn practice of ‘running a distraction’, like at work when we needed to keep the customer from discovering the truth.
 It was one of the things I was good at, taking over a conversation and pushing it in a different direction.
 It was salvaging a good result from an utter disaster, and if ever there was a time that it was required, it was right here, right now.

-When Alison sat down and looked at me, she knew something had happened between Jimmy and I. I might have looked pale or red-faced, or angry or disappointed, it didn’t matter.
-If that didn’t seal the deal for her, the fact I took over the dining engagement did.
-She knew well enough the only time I did that was when everything was about to go to hell in a handbasket.
+When Alison sat down and looked at me, she knew something had happened between Jimmy and me.
+I might have looked pale or red-faced, or angry or disappointed, but it didn’t matter.
+If that didn’t seal the deal for her, the fact that I took over the dining engagement did.
+She knew well enough that the only time I did that was when everything was about to go to hell in a handbasket.
 She’d seen me in action before and had been suitably astonished.

 But I got into gear, kept the champagne flowing and steered the conversation, as much as one could from a seasoned professional like Elaine, and, I think, in Jimmy’s eyes, he saw the battle lines and knew who took the crown on points.
 Neither Elaine nor Jimmy suspected anything, and if the truth be told, I had improved my stocks with Elaine.
 She was at times both surprised and interested, even willing to take a back seat.

 Alison, on the other hand, tried poking around the edges, and, once when Elaine and Jimmy had got up to have a cigarette outside, questioned me directly.
-I chose to ignore her, and pretend nothing had happened, instead of telling her how much I was enjoying the evening.
+I chose to ignore her and pretend nothing had happened, rather than tell her how much I was enjoying the evening.

 She had her ‘secrets’.
 I had mine.

-At the end of the evening, when I got up to go to the bathroom, I was physically sick from the pent up tension and the implications of what Jimmy had told me.
-It took a while for me to pull myself together; so long, in fact, Jimmy came looking for me.
+At the end of the evening, when I got up to go to the bathroom, I was physically sick from the pent-up tension and the implications of what Jimmy had told me.
+It took a while for me to pull myself together; so long, in fact, that Jimmy came looking for me.
 I told him I’d drunk too much champagne, and he seemed satisfied with that excuse.
-When I returned, both Alison and Elaine noticed how pale I was but neither made any comment.
+When I returned, both Alison and Elaine noticed how pale I was, but neither made any comment.

-It was a sad way to end what was supposed to be a delightful evening, which to a large degree it was for the other three.
-But I had achieved what I set out to do, and that was to play them at their own game, watching the deception, once I knew there was a deception, as warily as a cat watches its prey.
+It was a sad way to end what was supposed to be a delightful evening, which, to a large degree, it was for the other three.
+But I had achieved what I set out to do: to play them at their own game, watching the deception once I knew there was one, as warily as a cat watches its prey.

 I had also discovered Jimmy’s real calling; a professor of economics at the same University Alison was doing her law degree.
 It was no surprise in the end, on a night where surprises abounded, that the world could really be that small.

-We parted in the early hours of the morning, a taxi whisking us back to the Lower East Side, another taking the Blaine’s back to the Upper West Side.
+We parted in the early hours of the morning, a taxi whisking us back to the Lower East Side, another taking the Blaines back to the Upper West Side.
 But, in our case, as Alison reminded me, it would not be for much longer.
-She showed concern for my health, asked me what was wrong.
+She showed concern for my health and asked me what was wrong.
 It took all the courage I could muster to tell her it was most likely something I ate and the champagne, and that I would be fine in the morning.

 She could see quite plainly it was anything other than what I told her, but she didn’t pursue it.
 Perhaps she just didn’t care what I was playing at.